-Use the space below to write down other reasons why you might consider purchasing disability insurance.
-Or use the space to record your thoughts on how the scenarios you selected above apply specifically to your own situation.
+Use the space below to write down other reasons why you might consider purchasing disabilitinsurance.
+Or use the space to record your thoughts on how the scenarios you selected above applying the space to record your thoughts on how the scenarios you selected above applying the space to record your thoughts on how the scenarios you selected above applying the space to record your thoughts on how the scenarios you selected above applying the space. specifically to your own situation.
 What are your biggest concerns related to the possibility of becoming disabled?

-2 UNDERSTANDING YOUR RISKS
+UNDERSTANDING YOUR RISKS